-'''

-mo - display current mode settings

-mo -d<dtype> - set display mode to specified type

-mo -a<atype> - set access mode to specified type
+mo - display current mode settings mo -d<dtype> - set display mode to specified type mo -a<atype> - set access mode to specified type d the same as the display mode b byte, display size is 1 byte(s)

-'''

 The mo command allows you to modify the global access and display modes.
 Access mode is defined as the type of processor data cycles used by the emulation monitor to access a portion of user memory.
 Display mode is defined as the method used to display or modify data resident in memory.